- Explain the concept of participation from various perspectives

-In this submodule we will pay a critical gaze to the concept of participation and how it has been used in the water sector to understand its potentials and limitation for equitable water access.
+In this submodule we will turn our critical gaze to the concept of participation and how it has been used in the water sector to understand its potential and limitations for equitable water access.

-To get introduced to the topic of participation in water management watch the sections 1-5 of the webinar “Participation“.
-The webinar is part of the E-Learning Module on Integrated Water Resources Management produced by IWAS (International Water Research Alliance Saxony), together with the German IHP/HWRP (International Hydrological Programme of UNESCO and Hydrology and Water Resources Programme of WMO).
+To introduce yourself to the topic of participation in water management watch this webinar on “Participation” (note: you will not see the slides but please listen to the lecture – if you would like to follow along with the slides, the PDF version can be found here).
+The webinar is part an E-Learning Module on Integrated Water Resources Management produced by IWAS (International Water Research Alliance Saxony), together with the German IHP/HWRP (International Hydrological Programme of UNESCO and Hydrology and Water Resources Programme of WMO).
 The lecture on Participation by Prof. Dr. J. Newig provides an overview of how participation has been institutionalized in the water sector, the rationales and benefits for participation as well as possible shortcomings , and the types and methods of participation normally used in the water sector.

 According to the lecture, some of the reasons for introducing community or stakeholders participation in any water project are:

 - Decisions taken in a participatory way better reflect the real needs and concerns of different actors involved in the process